Claude Opus 4.7: Vision, Verification, and a New Effort Tier

 Agentic Orchestration Kit for Claude Code.

-Claude Opus 4.7 is Anthropic's latest flagship model.
+Claude Opus 4.7 is Anthropic's latest flagship model, released April 16, 2026.
+It hits 64.3% on SWE-bench Pro, beating GPT-5.4 (57.7%) and Gemini 3.1 Pro (54.2%) on what is currently the toughest agentic coding benchmark.
 It verifies its own outputs before reporting, processes images at more than three times the resolution of any previous Claude, and introduces a new xhigh effort level that sits between high and max.
-Instruction-following is stricter, vision capabilities took a generational leap, and coding benchmarks climbed again.
-Pricing stays at $5/$25 per million tokens.
+Instruction-following is stricter, vision capabilities took a generational leap, and pricing stays at $5/$25 per million tokens.

 Key Specs